Thaana: History

-Thaana nearly disappeared for a brief period in recent history.
-Towards the mid-1970s, during President Ibrahim Nasir's reign, Telex machines were introduced by the Maldivian government in the local administration.
-The new telex equipment was viewed as a great progress, but Thaana was deemed to be an obstacle because messages on the telex machines could only be written in the Latin script.
-Following this, a rough Latin transliteration for Maldivian was officially approved by the Maldivian government in 1976 and was quickly implemented by the administration.
-Booklets were printed and dispatched to all Atoll and Island Offices, as well as schools and merchant liners.
+Towards the mid-1970s, during President Ibrahim Nasir's administration, teleprinters were introduced by the Maldivian government into the local administration.
+The new telex equipment was viewed as a great progress, but Thaana was deemed to be an obstacle because messages on the machines could only be written in the Latin script.
+Following this, in 1976, the Maldivian government approved and implemented an official Latin transliteration.
+Booklets detailing the new transliteration were distributed to all Atoll and Island Offices, as well as schools and merchant liners.

 The Thaana script was reinstated by President Maumoon Abdul Gayoom shortly after he took power in 1978, although the Latin transcription of 1976 continues to be widely used.

 Characteristics

 Thaana, like Arabic, is written right to left.
 It indicates vowels with diacritic marks derived from Arabic.
 Each letter must carry either a vowel or a sukun (which indicates "no vowel").
 The only exception to this rule is nūnu which, when written without a diacritic, indicates prenasalization of a following stop.

 For a sample text, see the article on Qaumee salaam, the Maldives' national anthem.

-Even though it is not part of the alphabet, Arabic ligature Allah ﷲ is used for writing names in Thaana, for example އަބްދުﷲ (Abdullah).
-"Allah" is never written in thaana, with the ligature ﷲ used.
+Even though it is not part of the alphabet, the Arabic ligature for Allah (ﷲ) is used for writing names in Thaana; for example އަބްދުﷲ represents Abdullah, but is written as Abdu+Allah.